 The costs of buying a council house

 Unless you have the money to buy your home, you will have to get a mortgage from a bank or building society.
 You may also need to fund a deposit and pay the costs involved in buying a home.
 The costs of your mortgage may vary over time as interest rates change or you apply for new mortgage deals.

 It's important to consider how you will manage if your circumstances change.
 If you are out of work for example, you won't be eligible for housing benefit, but may be able to claim Support for Mortgage Interest payments as part of certain other benefits; however you may only be able to claim this for a limited time.

 Repair costs for communal areas

 Repair and maintenance costs of flats can be very expensive.
-You are unlikely to just be responsible for the costs of repairs to your own home – you are also likely to have to contribute towards the cost of repairs and improvements to the communal areas of your block of flats and sometimes on your estate.
+You are unlikely to just be responsible for the costs of repairs to your own home.
+You may also have to contribute towards the cost of repairs and improvements to the communal areas of your block of flats and sometimes on your estate.
 Sometimes buyers of council houses also have to contribute to the costs of communal areas.